3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Dust Properties and Alignment Function

 We consider the ideal conditions of B-fields at the maximum polarization efficiency: (1) B-fields are parallel to the POS (i.e., $\sin^2\gamma = 1$) and (2) well-ordered (i.e., $F_{\rm turb} = 1$), and attribute the depolarization to the grain alignment and intrinsic dust properties.
 We consider the size distribution of Astrodust grains (see Appendix \ref{sec:appendix_GSD}) with fixed $\langle a_{\rm max}\rangle = 0.25\,\rm\mu m$ constrained from dust extinction (Section \ref{sec:int_amax}).
-We consider the variation of the grain axial ratio of $s = 1.4, 1.6, 2.0$ and 3.0.
+We consider the variation of the grain axial ratio of $s = 1.4, 1.6, 2.0$ and 3.0 that is available in the Astrodust database.
 Using the polarization cross-section $C_{\rm pol}$ of Astrodust model with each grain elongation (\citealt{Draine2021}), and combining with the RAT alignment properties derived in Section \ref{sec:falign_RAT}, we use the \textsc{DustPOL\_py} code (\citealt{Tram2021,Tram2024}) to model the polarization efficiency at K-band, $(P_{\rm K}/N_{\rm H})_{\rm mod}$.
-The best fit of grain elongation can be obtained when $(P_{\rm K}/N_{\rm H})_{\rm mod} \approx (P_{\rm K}/N_{\rm H})_{\rm max}$ (\citealt{TruongHoang2025}).
+The best-fit grain elongation can be obtained when $(P_{\rm K}/N_{\rm H})_{\rm mod} \approx (P_{\rm K}/N_{\rm H})_{\rm max}$ (\citealt{TruongHoang2025}).

-The right panel of Figure \ref{fig:PK_max} presents the comparison between the observed profile $P_{\rm K}/N_{\rm H}$ vs. $N_{\rm H_2}$ (black) in the G11 and the modeled profile numerically calculated by the \textsc{DustPOL\_py} code (red).
-The power-law fit is also performed on the running mean of both observed and modeled values.
-The slope of the modeled profile is shallower ($\alpha \sim 0.7$), in comparison to the observed one due to the effect of varying B-field geometries on the depolarization (i.e., varying $\sin^2\gamma$ and $F_{\rm turb}$).
+The right panel of Figure \ref{fig:PK_max} presents the comparison between the observed profile $P_{\rm K}/N_{\rm H}$ vs. $N_{\rm H_2}$ (black) in G11 and the modeled profile numerically calculated by the \textsc{DustPOL\_py} code (red).
+The power-law fit with $P_{\rm K}/N_{\rm H} \varpropto N_{\rm H_2}^{-\alpha}$ is also performed on the running mean of both observed and modeled values.
+The slope of the modeled profile is shallower ($\alpha \sim 0.5$), in comparison to the observed one due to the effect of varying B-field geometries on the depolarization (i.e., varying $\sin^2\gamma$ and $F_{\rm turb}$).
 The observed maximum polarization efficiency is marked by a red point.
 The modeled maximum polarization efficiency is matched with the observed value when $s = 1.4$ - the same as the constrained lower value found in the diffuse ISM observations by \cite{Hensley2023}.
-Note that this is the lower limit of grain elongation that can be presented in the outer regions of G11, as grains could be more elongated in the denser filament by the growth of magnetically aligned grains (\citealt{Hoang2022_Graingrowth}).
+Note that this is the lower limit of grain elongation that can be presented in the outer regions of G11 as grains could be more elongated (i.e., high $s$) in the denser filament by the growth of magnetically aligned grains (\citealt{Hoang2022_Graingrowth}).